-Documentation for the final stage of the Project's ESIA was submitted to the Czech Ministry of Environment in December 2022, which could potentially enable final environmental permitting for the Project around mid-calendar 2023.
-The ESIA builds on the preliminary ESIA which was reviewed by the Czech Ministry of Environment in 2020.
-The ESIA takes outputs from both the preliminary ESIA and the Chvaletice Feasibility Study, announced in July 2022, as inputs to the compilation of many environmental and social impact assessments, including but not limited to dispersion studies, acoustic studies, and impact on human health studies.
-The Company has also proactively engaged with and briefed many of the relevant authorities and stakeholders on the Project details.
-Feedback received from stakeholders has been built into the final ESIA submission.
+Documentation for the final stage of the Project's ESIA was submitted to the Czech Ministry of Environment in December 2022.
+The ESIA built on the preliminary ESIA which was reviewed by the Czech Ministry of Environment in 2020 and takes outputs from that document and the Chvaletice Feasibility Study, announced in July 2022, as inputs to the compilation of many environmental and social impact assessments, including but not limited to dispersion studies, acoustic studies, and impact on human health studies.
+The Company also proactively engaged with and briefed many of the relevant authorities and stakeholders on the Project details and the feedback received was built into the final ESIA submission.